If recent headlines are any indication, then the future of Cryptocurrency is very promising.

 Cryptocurrency could one day replace fiat currency as we know it or at least supplement it in a meaningful way.
 This is why Cryptocurrency is sometimes called a “disruptive technology.”
 It can upend existing financial systems and create new ones in their place.

 This is where fintech comes in.

 One of the most important things that fintech does is bring financial services to underserved populations—those who don’t have access to traditional banking products and services.
 In the past, this has meant people living in developing countries or remote rural areas.
-But today, it also includes people who are “unbanked” or “underbanked”—that is, people who don’t have a traditional bank account or who rely heavily on alternative financial services like payday loans.
+By making financial services more accessible and affordable, fintech has the potential to help Cryptocurrency go mainstream.
+And that’s why many believe that fintech and Cryptocurrency are two sides of the same coin.